dataverse-os/.github/profile/README.md

 ## Unlock Data Economy

 A new kind of personal cloud & computing system, powered by Internet Data Operating System.
-DataverseOS brings a new data paradigm for individuals to regain control over personal data and stand a change to monetize data (i.e. access rights and computation).
+DataverseOS brings a new data paradigm for individuals to regain control over personal data and stand a chance to monetize data (i.e. access rights and computation).

 The core is an Internet Kernel, which transforms wallet & browser into self-sovereign computer and runs web-scale DApps over decentralized stacks.
 By leveraging Data Computing Oracle, developers can create verifiable compute-to-data pipelines, bringing composable data legos for users to tokenize off-chain data using smart contracts.